megacamelus/camel-upstream-info/camel-documentation/camel-kubernetes-persistent-volumes-claims.md

-The Kubernetes Persistent Volume Claim component is one of [Kubernetes Components](#kubernetes-summary.adoc) which provides a producer to execute Kubernetes Persistent Volume Claims operations.
+The Kubernetes Persistent Volume Claim component is one of [Kubernetes Components](#kubernetes-summary.adoc) which provides a producer to execute Kubernetes Persistent Volume Claims (PVC) operations.

+# Usage

-# Supported producer operation
+## Supported producer operation

--   listPersistentVolumesClaims
+-   `listPersistentVolumesClaims`

--   listPersistentVolumesClaimsByLabels
+-   `listPersistentVolumesClaimsByLabels`

--   getPersistentVolumeClaim
+-   `getPersistentVolumeClaim`

--   createPersistentVolumeClaim
+-   `createPersistentVolumeClaim`

--   updatePersistentVolumeClaim
+-   `updatePersistentVolumeClaim`

--   deletePersistentVolumeClaim
+-   `deletePersistentVolumeClaim`

+# Example

-# Kubernetes Persistent Volume Claims Producer Examples
+## Kubernetes Persistent Volume Claims Producer Examples

--   listPersistentVolumesClaims: this operation lists the pvc on a kubernetes cluster
+-   `listPersistentVolumesClaims`: this operation lists the PVCs on a kubernetes cluster

 <!-- -->